 Capers are the unripened flower buds of Capparis spinosa or Capparis inermis, prickly, perennial plants native to the Mediterranean and some parts of Asia.
-Their use dates back to more than 2000 B.C. where they are mentioned as a food in the Sumerian epic of Gilgamesh.
-Brined or dried, they are valued for the burst of flavor they give to foods, a flavor described as lemony, olive-y, or even goat-y (in England, capers are a classic addition to mutton).
+Their use dates back to 2000 B.C. where they are mentioned as a food in the Sumerian epic of Gilgamesh.
+Brined or dried, they are valued for the burst of flavor they give to foods, a flavor described as lemony, olive-y and definitely salty.

-After the buds are harvested, they are dried in the sun, then pickled in vinegar, brine, wine or salt.
-The curing brings out their tangy lemony flavor, much the same as green olives.
+The curing brings out their tangy lemony flavor, much the same as with green olives.

 The size of the buds ranges from tiny (about the size of a baby petite green pea) up to the size of a small olive.
 The smallest variety from the South of France, called nonpareil, is the most prized and comes with an equally notable price tag.
-Larger capers are stronger in flavor and less aromatic; the designations are surfines, capucines, capotes, fines, and grusas.
+You will also find Surfines capers, which are a little bigger.
+Larger capers are stronger in flavor and more acidic, so it is best to chop them up before adding to recipes.

 Since the caper buds are picked by hand, the cost of a small jar can seem excessive.
-Pickled nasturtium seeds are a handy substitute: Try making your own Poor Man's Capers at home.
+Pickled nasturtium seeds are a handy substitute: Or try making your own Poor Man's Capers at home.

 Capers in Recipes